Abijit1991/demo-puzzle-app/README.md

     ```

 6. **Set up the database:**
-    - Create a new database in MySQL.
+    - Create a new database in MySQL/PostgreSQL.
     - Update your `.env` file with the database credentials.

 7. **Run database migrations:**